AlibabaCloudDocs/domain/intl.en-US/Quick Start/Naming and Registration Suggestions for Domain Names/Naming rules for domain names.md

 -   The domain name cannot contain consecutive hyphens \(--\) or only one hyphen \(-\).
 A hyphen \(-\) cannot be placed at the beginning or end of a domain name.
 -   The Punycode for the domain name cannot exceed 63 characters in length.
 -   Some domain names do not support Chinese characters, such as .com.cn, .net.cn, and .org.cn domain names.
--   If the domain name contains a special word that indicates China, such as "中国", "国家", "中华", and "全国", it must be registered by the corresponding trademark holder of an organization.
-Individuals or non-trademark holder organizations cannot apply to register the domain name without prior authorization.

 ## Naming rules for English domain names